MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

 ## Shor's algorithm

-Shor's algorithm is a quantum factoring algorithm that offer's an exponential speed up over any known classical factoring algorithm.
+Shor's algorithm is a quantum factoring algorithm that offer's an exponential speed-up over any known classical factoring algorithm.
 It's important since it implies that public key cryptography can be broken with sufficiently large quantum computers.